 Homebuyer education is a valuable and necessary tool in purchasing a home, and is a requirement for obtaining a loan through Rural Development.
-If you have not previously received information concerning Home Buyer Education seminars and courses, please contact any Rural Development office.
+Please find attached: the Home-Buyer Education seminars and courses.

 Owning your home is probably the largest and most important investment you will ever make for you and your family.
 We want you to be prepared for the financial and new budgeting aspects of home ownership.
 Keeping your mortgage loan and other home costs current MUST be your top priority.
 Owning a home is a very rewarding and worthwhile experience.